 While this type of broadband remains relatively rare in the UK it is growing in popularity, with providers such as Gigler and Hyperoptic offering it in certain locations.

 Wi-Fi without phone line

 Broadband can be delivered over the air using wide area Wi-Fi networks.
-It’s not a popular or well known method of getting broadband, but has proven useful for serving fast broadband to rural areas, with small ISPs like Kijoma specialising in this technology.
+It’s not a popular or well known method of getting broadband, but has proven useful for getting fast broadband to rural areas, with small ISPs like Kijoma specialising in this technology.
 Since it uses an antenna to receive the signal you can enjoy broadband Wi-Fi without phone line rental.
 Unfortunately there are very few ISPs offering this type of service and at present we do not list any Wi-Fi without landline broadband services on Broadband Genie.

 Using a mobile signal to get internet without a phone line can be a fairly cheap and flexible solution.
 But it’s not for everyone.
 While there have been some attempts at bringing mobile broadband to homes (notably the London based ISP Relish) most of us will only have the option of using a regular mobile network such as EE or Three, and with comparatively low data usage caps and issues with signal strength this is not well suited to typical home use.

 You won’t find mobile broadband deals listed above since we’re concerned with home broadband here, but if you’d like to know more head over to our mobile broadband section.